May 18, 2012

 If you are after a more luxurious collar I really love Cascade Ultra Pima as it has a delicate sheen and they have the most amazing colours!

-For Lulu's smaller collar I used Sidar Snuggly Baby Bamboo, but my yellow collar was worked in Wool Rich Heritage 4ply so feel free to experiment - If you'd like a more delicate collar try some lace or sock weight yarn with a smaller hook.
+For Lulu’s smaller collar I used Sidar Snuggly Baby Bamboo, but my yellow collar was worked in Wool Rich Heritage 4ply so feel free to experiment – If you’d like a more delicate collar try some lace or sock weight yarn with a smaller hook

 Hook: 4mm (you can shop my favourite tools here)